jjwithanr/obsidian_bible_study/docs/Reading Journals/Systematic Theology/2God.md

 #### 2022-07-10 22:09 Pages 440-460
 ##### What I learned:
-1. Grudem really breaks down many common strawman arguments against Calvinism: *To say that God does not react to our actions is to deny the whole history of the Bible from Genesis to Revelation.* (453)
+1. Grudem really breaks down a common strawman argument against Calvinism: *To say that God does not react to our actions is to deny the whole history of the Bible from Genesis to Revelation.* (453)
 1. Calvinism asserts the mystery of the doctrine of God's providence in light of the fact that God ordains that people do wrong yet continually places the blame for that wrong on the individual human beings who does wrong and never on God himself.
 3. A repeated rebuttal to Arminianism is their lack of explicit Scriptural to justify the paradoxical aspects of God's providence.
 Grudem claims that to hold an Arminian position, one relies more on human experience and intuition rather than specific texts of Scripture.